justcabyr/justcabyr/README.md

 - ⚡ Fun fact: ...
 -->

-- I am a professional Software Engineer with over 4 years of experience in Software, Product and Website Development with PHP, Laravel, JavaScript, Node.js, GraphQL, Linux, and Docker.
+- I am a professional Software Engineer with over 4 years of experience in Software, Product and Website Development with JavaScript, Node.js, GraphQL, TypeScript, PHP, Laravel, Linux, and Docker.
 I have knowledge of Algorithms, Git, AWS, APIs, DBs (MySQL, MongoDB & PostgreSQL).

 - I am also an Innovative and award-winning Community Management Professional with multiple skills and experience across customer and technical support, program management and communications (writing, speaking, presentation).